venasolutions/bosk/README.md

 Based on this, Bosk now knows the names and types of all the "properties" of your object.
 For this to work smoothly, the parameter names must be present in the compiled bytecode.

-## Development

-### Code Structure

-The repo is structured as a collection of subprojects because we publish several separate libraries.
-[bosk-core](bosk-core) is the main functionality, and then other packages like [bosk-mongo](bosk-mongo) and [bosk-gson](bosk-mongo) provide integrations with other technologies.

-The subprojects are listed in [settings.gradle](settings.gradle), and each has its own `README.md` describing what it is.

 ### Gradle setup